jinghuazhao/ShinyApps/shinySurvival/README.md

 # Download

-This is a template for download results.
+This is a template for downloading results.

 # Report